 It was time for the unveiling of the wines to see which ones we had rated and provided tasting notes for.
 During the tasting, three of us who have had the Duchman Family Winery Orange Muscat before knew “for sure” when we tasted it.
 We were shocked when the bottles were unveiled and the one we thought was the Duchman wine turned out to be another one.
 This shows either we really don’t have a good memory or a blind tasting really does eliminate any preconceived notions.

-Note: Before I give the results, please realize this is a sampling from eight people, obviously a much smaller percentage than the rest of the wine drinkers out there.
+Note: Before I give the results, please realize this is a sampling from eight people, obviously a much smaller percentage than the rest of the wine lovers out there.

 I will only give the top three ranked wines but since we put the California Orange Muscat in the blind taste test, let me tell you how that did.
 I was a little concerned when adding the wine since in some people’s minds, California makes the best domestic wine and Texas makes horrible wine.
 Since I just told you I was going to tell you the top three ranked wines, that shows the California wine did not make the top three.
 In fact it was dead last!
 It was unanimous when tasting this wine it was not preferred, and all scores except for one ranked it from 0-2.